“We are all human” – You..

 (WARNING: This game has imagery that potentially can trigger seizures for players with photosensitive epilepsy)

 One day your roommate Leaves for no reason.
-You’re left to face the outside world alone, but everything is difficult when you have a disability.
-Just because you have a disability, doesn’t mean you can’t enjoy life.
+You’re left to face the outside world alone, but this can be both difficult and amazing when you have autism.
+Just because you have it, doesn’t mean you can’t enjoy life.
+Some things can be harder to do, but you can do some incredible things as well.
 It just makes even the mundane parts of life, an experience.

 "An Aspie Life" is an experimental adventure game that deals with the topic of Asperger's Syndrome.
-The game is centred around having to live with this disability.
+The game is centred around having to live with autism.
 The players actions in the game will have to adapt to how an autistic person sees the world.
-Every element of this game recreates how people with autism perceive the world.
-All forms of sound, graphics and interactions are intentional.
+As every element of this game recreates how some people with autism perceive the world, therefore all forms of sound, graphics and interactions are intentional.

 How it represents parts of Asperger's Syndrome.